plugwise/plugwise-beta/README.md

 ### What can I expect in HA Core from this component

 - `binary_sensor` and `sensor`: A number of sensoric values depending on your hardware: outdoor temperature, Anna's illuminance, Tom's valve position, Plug's and Circle/Stealth's power-values, P1 power- and gas-values, Plugwise Notifications.
+- `button`: A reboot-button is available for the Gateways that support this function.
 - `climate`: A (number of) thermostat(s) visible in HA, including temperature, presets and heating-demand status, per thermostat.
 Also, setting of temperature, preset and switching the active schedule on and off.
 Cooling is only supported in combination with an Anna (fw 3.1 and 4.0).
 - `number`: Numerical indication on boiler setpoints.
 - `select`: Input selector to choose the active schedule.